nyroDev/nyroModal/README.md

       $(this).data('nmObj').close();
     }):

+## nyroModal Object
+Description of what is, how and when to use it.
+List of all of settings and functions

 ##Filters
 Filters are used to provide many basics functionnality like Ajax download, but it alos let you the ability to fully customize the way nyroModal work, by adding as many callbacks as you need.